MrHardcode/Fog-Carport/README.md

 # Fog-Carport

+Made by [4 students](https://github.com/HrBjarup/Fog-Carport/graphs/contributors) of Computer Science AP, CPHBusiness, Kgs.
+Lyngby, Denmark.
-This is a repository for the Fog-Carport Web project (second semester project)
+This is the repository for our third project of the second semester.

 ### Resources
 [Project description](https://datsoftlyngby.github.io/dat2sem2019Spring/Modul4/Fog/)